Beyond the Forest of the Dead

 The forest did not stretch far, or so I had been told, though few would speak of this place or lands beyond and fewer still knew even rumors of what might be encountered or any hope past Hellish death that a traveler might have in such a journey.
 There was little choice and the death promised me by the Sorceror-Priests of Ang was grim enough to make even the sight and rotting corpse-smell of the forest preferable.

 It was still hours before noon.
 I had fled the city of Ang before the rising of the sun.
 The walls have gateways but no gates and no soldiers to guard them for darker things that even the cruelty of man cannot match in their wickedness have been called forth by the Sorceror -Priests to protect their Temple-Palace and the walls of their unholy city.

-I walked among the trees of bone with my sword drawn and a torch fashioned from the thigh of some beast I had hewed from the outer edge of the forest.
-What steel might not stop perhaps fire might and I had no other weapons except the strength of my arm and the determination to live or meet death no alone.
+I walked among the trees of bone with my sword drawn and a torch fashioned from the thigh of some beast whose limb I had hewed from a tree on the outer edge of the forest.
+What steel could not stop perhaps fire might and I had no other weapons except the strength of my arm and the determination to live or meet death not alone.

 And yet fear was my constant companion.
 I laughed because of all the terrible places on earth this forest was the beginning of fear and what lay beyond it was said to be beyond fear as it was beyond hope.
 Suddenly there was silence.
 The singing of the moths had stopped, the wind shook not their cages or rustled the covering of withered leaves and behind me I knew without looking that something approached.